Learn the craft of formulating a sermon and Bible class lesson

 Certain sermon topics are easier to talk about then others, talking about moral themes are easier for example, then talking about people, places and things.
 Putting together a sermon about love, just requires finding Bible verses on the topic and tying the passages together.

 Putting together a sermon about people, places or things will require more detailed research, reading whole passages and chapters to dig into the core of a Bible character, a Bible place or a Bible thing.
 This requires more time investment and study.
 To find chapters about a Bible character, a Bible place or a Bible thing, you can again use your concordance.
-If your looking for a Bible thing, "Ark of the Covenant" you can use your physical concordance to find this topic and the verses related to that topic.
+If you're looking for a Bible thing, example: "Ark of the Covenant" you can use your physical concordance to find this topic and the verses related to that topic.
 You can also go online.
-Many sites have virtual concordances.
+Many sites have virtual concordances as well as Bible dictionaries and articles.
+When you type a Bible verse online, these Bible study platforms will show up in your searches, (examples Biblegateway, Biblehub, etc.) In researching a person, place or thing, you can also look (online) to historical references as well.
+Bible dictionaries can help outline facts on OT/NT people, places and things.

 _______________________________________________________________________________________________________________________________________________________________________________

 A well balanced preacher will bring all these formats to light in his sermons and Bible lessons.
-A man who only speaks on topic's, will inform others on key concepts of doctrine and moral truths, but will leave the audience ignorant on such broad concepts as the theme of redemption, the coming of Jesus, the miracles of God in the OT, the Lord's intolerance of sin towards the Canaanite nations, the patience of Job, the courage of Elijah, etc. that can be found in narratives.
+A man who only speaks on topic's, will inform others on key concepts of doctrine and moral truths, but will leave the audience ignorant on such broad concepts as the theme of redemption, the storyline themes of the coming of Jesus, the story of the miracles of God about Elijah in the OT, the Lord's intolerance of sin towards the Canaanite nations, the story of Satan and the patience of Job, the courage of young David before Goliath, etc. that can be found in narratives.

-In order to preach the whole council of God, we need to do as Jesus did.
-He gave parables but he also gave frank statements on core doctrinal concepts.
+In order to preach the whole counsel of God, we need to do as Jesus did.
+He gave parables (spiritual stories) but he also gave frank statements on core doctrinal concepts.

 1. First ask how do I want to present the content?
 Do I want to present the material in Expository format, Textual format, Topical format or Narrative format?